gblosser42/world-of-lendis/Lendis/Locations/Drakhold.md

 **Population** 50,000 (entirely in Drakhold and a handful of supporting outposts.)
 **Species Demographics** 90% Dwarf, 5% Human,
-2% Halfling, 2% Geniekin, 1% Other
+2% Kitsune, 2% Geniekin, 1% Other
 **Main Religion** [[Made Gods]]
 **Government** Theocracy
 **Cultural Archetype** [[Watcher of Night]]